simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 ## Low impact changes

+In an effort to move to SimpleSAMLphp way of working with user interface (UI), the client management UI was updated to extend from the SimpleSAMLphp base template.
+In addition, we have also introduced some configuration overview pages where you can take a quick view of some of the configuration values for the module.
+OIDC related pages are now available from the main SimpleSAMLphp menu in Administration area.

-Below are some internal changes that should not have impact for the OIDC OP implementors.
+Below are also some internal changes that should not have impact for the OIDC OP implementors.
 However, if you are using this module as a library or extending from it, you will probably encounter breaking changes, since a lot of code has been refactored: